Using our support issue logging system

-When browsing lists of issues only the subjects are shown, so it is important that your subject contains enough detail to identify the issue.
+When browsing lists of issues only subjects are shown, so it is important that your subject contains enough detail to identify the issue.
+Some examples below:

 |Bad example||Good example|

-Adding a URL to your issue will save our engineers valuable time as they won’t have to search your site in order to find the page you are referencing.
-In addition, including a URL will remove any potential confusion that might occur over exactly which page is being referred to.
+Adding a URL to your issue with save our engineers valuable time as they won't have to search your site in order to find the page you are referencing.
+In addition, including a URL will remove any potential confusion that might occur over exactly which page is being referenced to.

 If the issue you are reporting is related to the style / layout of the site - then there is a chance that it is browser specific.
 In which case if you could include the browser name and version that you are using this will help our engineers to replicate the issue.